rnietoe/Training/docs/AWS/02-Storage.md

     * quick recovery from network issues
     * improved throughput
     * allow pause and resume object uploads.
+* Uploading using a **pre-signed URL** allows you to upload the object without having any AWS security credentials/permissions.
+Pre-signed URLs can be generated programmatically and anyone who receives a valid pre-signed URL can then programmatically upload an object.
+This solution bypasses the web server avoiding any performance bottlenecks.
 * [General S3 FAQs](https://aws.amazon.com/s3/faqs/)

 To upload a file larger than 160 GB, use the AWS CLI, AWS SDK, or Amazon S3 REST API.